QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Conclusion

-\subsubsection{Details of the Terrains}
+\subsection{Details of the Terrains}

 In our study focusing on the locomotion adaption benchmark, we select the Isaac Gym environment~\cite{makoviychuk2021isaac} to simulate various challenging terrains, which is well-suited for testing the dynamic responses of robots to different ground conditions.
 As shown in Table~\ref{tab: terrain}, we provide a comprehensive parameter setup for each type of terrain included in this benchmark.
-Specifically, we have designed a slightly larger central platform area for terrains where the quadruped robot needs to adjust its stability by lowering its center of gravity (e.g., downhill slopes and downside stairs).
-This modification aims to offer longer preparation time for the robot as it traverses these challenging terrains, allowing for precise adjustments to its behavior in response to varying environmental conditions.
+Specifically, for terrains where the quadruped robot needs to adjust its stability by lowering its center of gravity (e.g., downhill slopes and downside stairs), we have designed a slightly larger central platform area.
+This modification aims to offer longer preparation time for the robot as it traverses these challenging terrains, allowing for precise adjustments to the robot's behavior in response to varying environmental conditions.